riverrun/openmaize/README.md

 ## Upgrading to the newest version

-There have been a few changes in the newest versions, 0.17 to 0.20.
+There have been a few changes in the newest versions, 1.0.0-beta.0.
-Please check the `UPGRADE_0.20.md` guide in this directory for details.
+Please check the `UPGRADE_1.0.md` guide in this directory for details.

 ## Goals